 Is Priceline Name Your Own Price Still Available in 2026?

-Priceline launched Name Your Own Price (NYYP) back in 1998.
-The concept was genuinely weird for its time: you submit a bid for a hotel room in a city, and Priceline goes out and tries to match you with a hotel willing to accept that price.
-You didn’t know which hotel you were getting until after your credit card was charged.
+Priceline launched Name Your Own Price back in 1998.
+The concept was genuinely strange for its time — you’d submit a bid for a hotel room somewhere in a city, and Priceline would go out and try to match you with a property willing to take that price.
+The catch was brutal and simple: you had no idea which hotel you were getting until your credit card was already charged.
 No cancellations.
 No refunds.
-You were committed the moment you submitted.
+No take-backs.
+The moment you clicked submit, you were committed.

-For years, this was the best deal in online travel.
-I used it regularly through the early 2010s and consistently landed 4-star hotels in cities like Chicago and San Francisco for $60 to $80 a night — rooms that would have run $150 to $200 booked directly.
-The opacity was the price of admission.
-You might end up at the Hyatt Regency or you might end up at a Hilton that’s technically 4-star but clearly past its prime.
-That was the gamble.
+For years — honestly, well over a decade — this was the best deal in online travel, full stop.
+I used it constantly through the early 2010s and regularly landed 4-star hotels in Chicago and San Francisco for $60 to $80 a night.
+Those same rooms were running $150 to $200 booked anywhere else.
+The opacity was the admission price.
+Some nights you got the Hyatt Regency.
+Other nights you got a Hilton that was technically 4-star but clearly hadn’t seen a renovation since 2003.
+That was the gamble, and for a long time it was absolutely worth taking.

-So they shut it down.
-No fanfare.
-The bidding page just stopped appearing.
+So it ended.
+The bidding page just stopped appearing one day.

-One important caveat before we move on: Name Your Own Price for rental cars was not discontinued at the same time.
-More on that in a later section, because it works differently and the availability is patchier than most guides acknowledge.
+One thing worth flagging before moving on: Name Your Own Price for rental cars wasn’t discontinued at the same time as hotels.
+That section comes later — because the car version works differently, and its availability is considerably patchier than most guides let on.

 What Replaced Name Your Own Price